-Wouldn’t it be nice to be able to avoid distractions and instead have the bigger picture in mind and be able to filter the right information so you don’t have a mess in your head?
+Wouldn’t it be nice to avoid distractions and instead have the bigger picture in mind and filter the correct information so you don’t have a mess in your head?

-What helped me a lot over the last few years is one principle that breaks all marketing methods and tactics down to just one simple thing, including real estate marketing strategies online.
+Over the last few years, what helped me a lot is one principle that breaks all marketing methods and tactics down to just a straightforward thing, including real estate marketing strategies online.

-There, he mentions the so-called power triangle, which consists of only three things: Traffic, Conversion and Economics.
+It was like a vacuum cleaner for a cluttered mind.
+He mentions the so-called power triangle, which consists of only three things: Traffic, Conversion, and Economics.

-So that it is Traffic, Conversion and Economics/Strategies.
-More on that later.
+So it is Traffic, Conversion, and Economics/Strategies.
+But more on that later.

 The slightly trippy thing is that this power triangle is a fractal.

-Within the large triangle, there are further triangles also consisting of the three areas of Traffic, Conversion and Economics/Strategies.
+Within the large triangle, other triangles also consist of the three areas of Traffic, Conversion, and Economics/Strategies.

-Bear with me, after few more paragraphs, this will be clear to you.
+Bear with me; this will be clear to you after a few more paragraphs.

-In short: In order to sell real estate to anybody, you need:
+In short: To sell real estate to anybody, you need the following:

-- Traffic: You need people online or offline to be able to sell to.
+- Traffic: You need people online or offline to sell to.

 - Conversion: Persuasion is needed to convince those people to buy from you.

-- Economics: You need to provide something valuable at the least cost to you, so they want to give you their money.
+- Economics: You need to provide something valuable, so they want to give you their money.

-If you make a profit with these three, you can take that profit and scale, meaning re-investing it to get more traffic, more conversion and provide more valuable things.
+If you profit with these three, you can take that profit and scale, meaning re-investing it to get more traffic, conversion, and valuable things.

-Additionally, you can apply the Pareto principle or the 80/20 Rule to it and ask yourself, what is the 20% traffic methods that give me 80% of the sales, or in the case of “Conversion,” what is 20% of my AD Copy or landing page Copy that gives me 80% of new leads or sales?
+Additionally, you can apply the Pareto principle to it and ask yourself, what is the 20% traffic methods that give me 80% of the sales, or in the case of “Conversion,” what is 20% of my ad copy or landing page copy that gives me 80% of new leads or sales?.

-The same goes for your product (things of value): What 20% of my offers (neighborhoods, housing types, deals, etc.) give me 80% of the sales?
+The same goes for your product (things of value): What 20% of my offers (neighborhoods, housing types, etc.) give me 80% of the sales?
+Etc.

 Traffic within this category would be people that visit this landing page.

-Conversion would be the number of people who opt in for your free neighborhood report, or some other type of free give away.
+Conversion would be the number of people opting for your free neighborhood report or some other type of free giveaway.

-And “economics” would be what they get in exchange for their email address, such as a free report.
+And “Economics” would be what they get in exchange for their email address, such as the free report.

-Let’s use an offline example that a real estate agent might use, such as an open house event, which in itself would be in the area of “traffic” (the open house event is a form of generating offline traffic):
+Let’s use an offline real estate marketing example that a real estate agent might use, such as an open house event, which in itself would be in the area of “traffic” (the open house event is a form of generating offline traffic):

 - Traffic: The number of people coming to your open house event.

-- Conversion: The way you present the house with home staging techniques, etc., so you get contact information and even potentially an offer on the house.
+- Conversion: How you present the house with home staging techniques, etc., so you get contact information and even potentially an offer on the house.

-- Economics: The nice house in a nice neighborhood and other reasons why this specific property might be valuable to an open house visitor, leading visitors to make an offer.
+- Economics: The nice house in a nice neighborhood and other reasons why this specific property might be valuable to an open house visitor, leading visitors to want to make an offer.

-So why do I also see the area of economics as strategies, at least when structuring my blog topics here?
+So why do I also see the area of economics also as strategy, at least when structuring my blog topics here?

-Well, if you look at how economics is defined above (something valuable you give and get money in exchange), we are talking about some kind of product or service.
+Well, suppose you look at how economics is defined above (something valuable you give where you can get money in exchange).

-In order to create a product or service, you need to answer the question of how and with which tools you can do that at the lowest costs possible.
+To create a product or service, you need to answer the question of how and with which tools, and you can do that at the lowest costs possible.

-And that to me is also strategy, or doing this in an economic way.
-So, economics to me always includes strategies, too.
+And that, to me, is also strategy or economics doing this.
+So, economics, to me, always includes strategies, too.